Snapshot-based public health archive

 See what Canadian public health websites used to say, even after they change.

-HealthArchive.ca is a volunteer-led project preserving snapshots of key Canadian public health websites, so clinicians, researchers, journalists, and the public can see what was published at specific points in time—even if pages move, are updated, or disappear.
+HealthArchive.ca is an independent, volunteer-led project that preserves time-stamped snapshots of selected Canadian public health web pages.
+It helps researchers, journalists, educators, clinicians, and the public cite what was published at specific points in time—even if pages move, are updated, or disappear.

 Project snapshot